jasperxjia/jasperxjia.github.io/README.md

 Please visit

-jasperxjia.github.io/Bindou
+jasperxjia.github.io/demo

-for a demo on a Web AR Navigation App Designed for VIP (Vision Impaired People)
+for a demo on a Accessible AR interaction on the web.